 - If light makes it into the tunnel, the mole will abandon that tunnel due to the threat of predators from above.

-How to Control: Aphids can be controlled by gently spraying and washing your plants' leaves with water.
-Another way that isn't exactly natural, but does work, is to mix dish detergent with water in a spray bottle to then spray on the aphids.
-A different mixture could be 1-quart of water with 1 tsp of liquid dish soap and a pinch of Cayenne pepper.
+Aphids can be controlled by gently spraying and washing your plants' leaves with soapy water.
+Try using a mixture of 1-quart of water with 1 tsp of liquid dish soap and a pinch of Cayenne pepper.

 - Spraying and washing will need to be done repeatedly as one washing doesn't catch all Aphids.